-Because of the wide array of care options, there is a great deal of freedom when it comes to creating the best plan of care for your needs.
-Unfortunately, not everyone plans ahead to save enough money to pay for the services that they need or want.
 Planning for long term care can be unpleasant.
-But considering the high costs of care and the toll on family caregivers, it's essential to consider as many options as possible should the need arise.
+But considering the high costs of care and the toll on family caregivers, it's essential to consider your options should the need arise.

 Face the future with confidence

-Applying* for long term care insurance such as the Federal Long Term Care Insurance Program (FLTCIP) can be a smart way to help protect everything you've worked for during your retirement.
+Long term care insurance, such as the Federal Long Term Care Insurance Program (FLTCIP), may be a smart way to help protect everything you've worked for during your retirement.

 Since 2002, the FLTCIP has offered Federal employees and annuitants the opportunity to take control of their future long term care needs by applying for long term care insurance.
-Designed to be both comprehensive and flexible, the program offers benefits and features that are customizable to meet your needs.
+Designed to be both comprehensive and flexible, the FLTCIP covers a range of caregivers and settings.

 Your choice of caregiver and setting

 Today, many individuals prefer to remain at home, rather than receive long term care in a facility, such as an assisted living facility or a nursing home.
-The FLTCIP can give enrollees confidence that, if a long term care event occurs, their long term care insurance will help reimburse for care in the setting of their choice.
-If home care is your preference, you'll be pleased to know the FLTCIP includes a range of services that support care in your home, helping you maintain quality of life in familiar surroundings.
+The FLTCIP includes services that support care in your home, helping you maintain your quality of life in familiar surroundings.

 The FLTCIP covers approved care provided at home by informal caregivers such as friends, family members, and other private caregivers, as well as formal care by licensed caregivers.
-Informal caregivers cannot have lived with you at the time you became eligible for benefits, but they can live in your home after you become eligible.
-The program also provides reimbursement for actual covered services you incur up to 100% of your daily benefit amount.
-This feature can be especially attractive to individuals who value their independence and worry about relying on a loved one should they need care.
+Informal care provided by friends and family members is covered under the FLTCIP, as long as the caregiver isn't your spouse or domestic partner and doesn't live in your home at the time you become eligible for benefits.
+(Benefits for care provided by family members is limited to 500 days.)
 Having such coverage helps spouses maintain their current lifestyle and minimizes the financial and emotional sacrifices adult children are often asked to make when a long term care event occurs.

-Once you're determined to be benefit eligible, the FLTCIP's stay-at-home benefit can help you remain at home safely and maintain your quality of life.
-Valuable stay-at-home covered services may include care-planning visits, modifications to your home, an emergency medical response system, durable medical equipment, caregiver training (training an informal caregiver to perform personal care services at the enrollee's home), and home safety checks.
-Services are covered up to 30 times your daily benefit amount in your lifetime.
+The FLTCIP's stay-at-home benefit can help you remain at home safely and maintain your quality of life.
+Valuable covered services may include care-planning visits, modifications to your home, an emergency medical response system, durable medical equipment, caregiver training (training an informal caregiver to perform personal care services at the enrollee's home), and home safety checks.

 As you consider long term care insurance and enrolling in the FLTCIP, think about how you would like to receive care and by whom.
 Keep in mind that even when home care is provided by a licensed caregiver, a small amount of informal assistance can often make the difference in whether you are able to stay at home or need to move to a facility setting.
 And being able to reimburse your informal caregiver can sometimes make the difference in whether he or she is able to provide the care you need.